magnusdv/ribd/README.md

 A novel feature of `ribd` is the ability to handle pedigrees with inbred founders.
 More about this below!

-The package also computes some more esoteric coefficients:
+The package also computes some more specialised pedigree coefficients:

 -   `generalisedKinship()` : Generalised kinship coefficients, as defined by Karigl (1981)
 -   `twoLocusKinship()` : Two-locus kinship coefficients, as defined by Thompson (1988)
--   `twoLocusIBD()` : Two-locus IBD coefficients
+-   `twoLocusIBD()` : Two-locus IBD coefficients (noninbred pair of individuals)
+-   `twoLocusIdentity()` : Two-locus condensed identity coefficients (any pair of individuals)
 -   `twoLocusGeneralisedKinship()` : Generalised two-locus kinship
     coefficients (*not exported*)